MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ## 7 - Browse with kudu

-Azure App Service provides a web-based diagnostics console named Kudu that allows you to examine the server hosting environment for your web app.
+Azure App Service provides a web-based diagnostics console named Kudu that allows you to examine the server-hosting environment for your web app.
 Using Kudu, you can view the files deployed to Azure, review the deployment history of the application, and even open an SSH session into the hosting environment.

 To access Kudu, navigate to one of the following URLs.
 You will need to sign into the Kudu site with your Azure credentials.

 - For apps deployed in Free, Shared, Basic, Standard, and Premium App Service plans - `https:/<app-name>.scm.azurewebsites.net`
-- For apps deployed in Isolated service plans - `https://<app-name>.scm.<ase-name>.p.azurewebsites.net` From the main page in Kudu, you can access information about the application hosting environment, app settings, deployments, and browse the files in the wwwroot directory.
+- For apps deployed in Isolated service plans - `https://<app-name>.scm.<ase-name>.p.azurewebsites.net` From the main page in Kudu, you can access information about the application-hosting environment, app settings, deployments, and browse the files in the wwwroot directory.

 ## 8 - Stream diagnostic logs